-- There is a strong need to continue to inform community members about local emerging trends regarding substance use and the actual harm that vaping products might cause.
-For example, data sharing in the form of presentations to teachers and parents as well as other professionals in the field of preventions and other sectors in the community. - 2.
-Additional training is needed regarding substance use prevention (e.g., emerging substance use trends) for parents and professionals that work with adolescents on a regular basis. - 3.
+There is a strong need to continue to inform community members about local emerging trends regarding substance use and the actual harm that vaping products might cause.
+For example, data sharing in the form of presentations to teachers and parents as well as other professionals in the field of preventions and other sectors in the community.

+- 2. Additional training is needed regarding substance use prevention (e.g., emerging substance use trends) for parents and professionals that work with adolescents on a regular basis. - 3.
 Focusing on increasing fun and interactive ways to engage youth in activities that encourage adolescents to stay active and have a healthier lifestyle is needed. - 4.
 Provide clarification about common misconceptions that prevail in the community in regards to alcohol and other drugs including vaping.
 PRC and REW should be the resource that helps to clarify any doubts and questions from the community. (e.g., Q&A sessions). - 5.
-Increase media awareness campaigns and messages that promote education and information related to substance use consequences.

-- 6. There is a strong need to increase community engagement through activities that encourage parents and families to come together and learn while being engaged with organizations and coalitions that provide services in the community and advocate for drug free communities. - 7.
+Increase media awareness campaigns and messages that promote education and information related to substance use consequences. - 6.
+There is a strong need to increase community engagement through activities that encourage parents and families to come together and learn while being engaged with organizations and coalitions that provide services in the community and advocate for drug free communities. - 7.
 Increase parental engagement at the school level.
 For example, additional after-school activities where both parents and adolescents can learn about substance use prevention.
 These activities should also be held at Colonias areas so that the information is accessible to parents and community members who are not able to drive to attend a presentation/ or activity at a school or any other organization. - 8.
 Increase law enforcement support.
 For example, officers educating adolescents and parents through presentations and activities about the legal implications for using illicit drugs and substances. - 9.
 Increase knowledge of local services and resources through monthly newsletters and meetings. - 10.
-Increase access to community resources such as additional funding for more programs that engage in prevention and treatment for both youth and adults. - 11.
-Meetings and events held at Colonia areas so that the information is accessible to parents and community members who are not able to drive to attend these type of events.
+Increase access to community resources such as additional funding for more programs that engage in prevention and treatment for both youth and adults.